ipfs/ipfs-desktop/README.md

 - (Windows) Right-click a file/folder's icon to add it to IPFS from the pop-up menu
 - (Mac) Drag and drop a file/folder onto the IPFS logo in your menubar

 Plus, you can use the `Take Screenshot` command under the IPFS logo menu to take a screenshot and import it to your node with one click.
+Shareable link will be automatically placed in your clipboard.

 ### Easily manage the contents of your node